kyakan/nexum-java/README.md

 - **Observable**: Listeners to monitor state changes and errors
 - **Context**: Key-value store to maintain data during transitions
 - **Error handling**: Robust error handling with specific exceptions
+- **Timer Support**: Schedule events to be fired after a delay or periodically
+- **Scheduled Transitions**: Define transitions that are automatically triggered after a delay when in a specific state

 ## Notes